 This 2010 film follows a group of 12 teenagers from a diverse range of backgrounds with one common dream: a career as a professional ballet dancer.
 After enrolling at the American Ballet Academy in New York City, they discover that making it in the world of dance brings its own trials and tribulations with it.
 Look out for appearances by such Broadway veterans as Donna Murphy, Peter Gallagher, Priscilla Lopez, and even a young Zoe Saldana.

 Chitty Chitty Bang Bang

-Chitty Chitty Bang Bang, we love you!
-It's a movie musical classic, what more can we say!
+Chitty Chitty Bang Bang, we love you.
 The Broadway stage adaptation enjoyed only a short run in 2005 at the Hilton (now the Lyric Theatre) but the original 1968 film, based on the Ian Fleming novel, is immortal.
 Starring the living legend Dick van Dyke as Caractacus Potts and Sally Ann Howes as Truly Scrumptious (and featuring perhaps cinema's creepiest of villains in The Child Catcher), relive the family-friendly magic of this iconic musical and its flying automobile, which boasts standards such as "You Two," "Toot Sweets," and, of course, the titular number.